dat-ecosystem-archive/DEPs/0000-template.md

 # Changelog
 [changelog]: #changelog

-A brief statemnt about current status can go here, follow by a list of dates when the status line of this DEP changed (in most-recent-last order).
+A brief statement about current status can go here, follow by a list of dates when the status line of this DEP changed (in most-recent-last order).

 - YYYY-MM-DD: First complete draft submitted for review